miguelemosreverte/kalix-oauth/README.md

    Upon starting, you should see logs indicating that the server is listening on `http://localhost:3000`.
 Follow the URL to interact with the application.

-### Interacting with the Application
-Sure, I'll help you format this section of your README.md for better readability.
-Proper indentation and markdown usage should make it render nicely.

-### Application Logs Overview

-When you start and interact with the Node.js OAuth application and the Kalix service, the logs will look like this:

-Sure, I'll help you format this section of your README.md for better readability.
-Proper indentation and markdown usage should make it render nicely.

 ### Application Logs Overview